Koh-Lanta: Malaisie: Future appearances

 Sara Tallon & Philippe Bizet returned in Koh-Lanta: La Nouvelle Édition.
 Javier Rodriguez returned in Koh-Lanta: Le Combat des Héros.
 Tallon competed again in Koh-Lanta: L'Île des héros.
 Brice Martinet competed in the Italian version of Koh-Lanta in 2015 called L'Isola dei Famosi where he finished again as the Runner-up.
 Bizet returned for a third time alongside Namadia Thaï Thaï and Ugo Lartiche for Koh-Lanta: La Légende.
+Lartiche returned for a fourth and a fifth time for Koh-Lanta: La Tribu Maudite and, alongside Camille Sold, for Koh-Lanta: All Stars.